grosilho/sk-tau-rock_methods/README.md

  ## Installation
  _Prerequisites_: CMake, git and a C++ compiler.

- The code can be compiled with the following commands:
+ The code can be downloaded and compiled with the following commands:
  ```
  git clone https://github.com/grosilho/sk-tau-rock_methods.git
  cd sk-tau-rock_methods